ghostery/adblocker/bench/comparison/overview.md

 This study was motivated by the recent [Manifest V3 controversy](https://bugs.chromium.org/p/chromium/issues/detail?id=896897).
 One of the proposed changes involves crippling the WebRequest APIs to limit their blocking abilities.
-Two justifications were put forth:
-*performance* and privacy.
-We show that the performance of the most popular content blockers is very good (having a sub-millisecond median decision time per request) and should not result in any over-head noticeable by users.
+Two justifications were put forth: one related to *performance* and another related to privacy.
+The privacy argument deserves its own separate analysis and will not be covered here.
+In this study, we show that the *performance* argument does not hold.
+Our comparison demonstrates that the most popular content-blockers are already very efficient (having a sub-millisecond median decision time per request) and should not result in any over-head noticeable by users.
 Besides, efficiency is continuously improved and technologies such as WebAssembly will allow to go even further.

-This comparison does not involve full extensions, but instead **focuses on network request blocking engines**, which is the most CPU intensive task performed by content blockers (in particular, this does not account for cosmetics engines or subscription management).
+This comparison does not involve full extensions, but instead **focuses on network request blocking engines**, which is the most CPU intensive task performed by content-blockers (in particular, this does not account for cosmetics engines or subscription management).
 Here are the home pages for all content-blockers compared: